Angela Borden | Jul 11, 2022

-If you live outside the United States, you’re not a U.S. resident or citizen, and you’re planning a trip to the USA, Seven Corners offers two types of travel medical insurance for you.
+If you live outside the United States, you’re not a U.S. resident, and you’re planning a trip to the USA, Seven Corners offers two types of travel medical insurance for you.
 The biggest difference between them is how benefits for medical treatment are paid — with comprehensive coverage or with scheduled benefits — if you become sick or hurt while traveling.
 This is important because it affects the price you'll pay for your plan and the level of coverage you receive.

 Plans with comprehensive benefits are the most common type of travel medical insurance, and you can customize your coverage by choosing your medical maximum and deductible.
 The medical maximums range from as low as $10,000 up to $1,000,000.
 For deductibles, you can choose one as low as $0 and as high as $5,000.